dreww/help.github.com/_posts/2008-01-02-create-a-repo.markdown

       <h4 class="compressed">More about commits</h4>
       <div class="more-content">
         <p>
-          Think of a <em>commit</em> as a snapshot of your project &mdash;code, files, everything &mdash; at a particular point in time.
+          Think of a <em>commit</em> as a snapshot of your project &mdash; code, files, everything &mdash; at a particular point in time.
 More accurately, after your first commit, each subsequent commit is only a snapshot of your changes.
 For code files, this means it only takes a snapshot of the lines of code that have changed.
 For everything else like music or image files, it saves a new copy of the file.
         </p>
       </div>
     </div>